mylesvallen/form-validation/readme.md

 - checkLength() to check min and max length
 - checkEmail() to validate email with regex
 - checkPasswordsMatch() to match confirm password

+# form-validation
+Vanilla JS to create a form validation